Frequently asked questions

-Red-light speed cameras are only installed in school zones with flashing lights.
+Red-light speed cameras can be installed in school zones with flashing lights.
 Where a red-light speed camera is located in a school zone, drivers who are detected speeding or running a red light during school times will receive increased penalties.

 If a vehicle is detected speeding or running a red light, a digital image of the vehicle is recorded, which includes the registration plate of the vehicle.
 Red-light speed cameras have the capacity to measure speed in both directions of travel.

 - Date and time of the offence

 - Direction of travel of the offending vehicle

 - Speed limit applying to the road on which the camera is located

 - The lane in which the vehicle was travelling